-Otherwise (e.g. in the case where the WLAN AN receives an initial NAI with an unknown realm), the WLAN AN sends a response to the WLAN UE that provides information about the 3GPP networks to which the WLAN AN is able to route authentication requests.
+3. If the WLAN AN is not able to route the authentication request (e.g. in the case where the WLAN AN receives an initial NAI with an unknown realm), the WLAN AN sends a response to the WLAN UE that provides information about the 3GPP networks to which the WLAN AN is able to route authentication requests.